angarsky/diveintopython/learn/exceptions.md

 ### How to `raise` an Exception

 Raising an exception in Python is straightforward.
 You can use the `raise` keyword followed by an instance of the exception you want to throw.
-This is commonly referred to as `python raise exception`.
+This is commonly referred to as raise exception`.

-### Raising `ValueError`
+### Example: Raising `ValueError`

 ```python
 def check_age(age):